Final Solution: Bezirk Bialystok and Reichskommissariat Ostland

 Several scholars have suggested that the Final Solution began in the newly formed district of Bezirk Bialystok.
 The German army took over Białystok within days.
 On Friday, 27 June 1941, the Reserve Police Battalion 309 arrived in the city and set the Great Synagogue on fire with hundreds of Jewish men locked inside.
 The burning of the synagogue was followed by a frenzy of murders both inside the homes around the Jewish neighbourhood of Chanajki, and in the city park, lasting until night time.
 The next day, some 30 wagons of dead bodies were taken to mass graves.
 As noted by Browning, the murders were led by a commander "who correctly intuited and anticipated the wishes of his Führer" without direct orders.
 For reasons unknown, the number of victims in the official report by Major Weis was cut in half.
 The next mass-shooting of Polish Jews within the newly formed Reichskommissariat Ostland took place in two days of 5–7 August in occupied Pińsk, where over 12,000 Jews were murdered by the Waffen SS, not the Einsatzgruppen.
-An additional 17,000 Jews perished there in a ghetto uprising crushed a year later with the aid of Belorusian Auxiliary Police.
+An additional 17,000 Jews perished there in a ghetto uprising crushed a year later with the aid of Belarusian Auxiliary Police.

 An Israeli historian Dina Porat claimed that the Final Solution, i.e.: "the systematic overall physical extermination of Jewish communities one after the other—began in Lithuania" during the massive German chase after the Red Army across the Reichskommissariat Ostland.
 The subject of the Holocaust in Lithuania has been analysed by Konrad Kweit from USHMM who wrote: "Lithuanian Jews were among the first victims of the Holocaust [beyond the eastern borders of occupied Poland].
 The Germans carried out the mass executions [...] signaling the beginning of the 'Final Solution'."
 About 80,000 Jews were murdered in Lithuania by October (including in formerly Polish Wilno) and about 175,000 by the end of 1941 according to official reports.